GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

 \subsection{Ablation Studies}

-To better understand the contributions of different components in \ourmethod, we perform an ablation study on the CommonsenseQA and OpenBookQA datasets.
-The results, presented in Table \ref{tab:ablation}, highlight the impact of key components on overall performance.
-Additionally, Figure \ref{fig:combine} and Table \ref{tab:emb_init} show the effects of different choices of components on model performance.
+To better understand the contributions of different components in \ourmethod, we perform an ablation study on the CommonsenseQA and OpenBookQA datasets under the linear probe setting.
+More results can be found in Appendix \ref{sec:appendix_results}.